 So should you bother looking in the direction of the Frederique Constant Worldtimer?
 Absolutely!

-If you are looking for this style of world timer, the Frederique Constant Worldtimer offers a value unlike anything you’ve seen before.
+If you are looking for this style of world timer, the Frederique Constant Worldtimer offers a value, unlike anything you’ve seen before.
 While the complex dial makes it seem like a tough piece to use, operating the watch is actually very intuitive.
-Everything is done via the crown so you don’t have fiddle around with pushers or buttons for setting the watch.
+Everything is done via the crown so you don’t have to fiddle around with pushers or buttons for setting the watch.

 The Frederique Constant Classic Worldtimer Manufacture is highly recommended for buyers who are looking to get into the realm of world time watches.
 It’s also a great option for jet setters who prefer a classier and dressier watch than the sportier GMTs on the market.
 Overall, it’s a unique timepiece that offers excellent versatility.

 On the other hand, this watch is not for you if you like your dials plain and simple.
 There’s really a lot going on with the watch and there’s a bit of a learning curve to it.
 The date dial obscuring many of the dial elements can also be a deal-breaker for many collectors.